nodalida2021/nodalida2021.github.io/venue.md

 </div>

-All conference programs (registration, main conference sessions, workshops, poster/demo sessions and the NEALT business meeting) will take place in the **Reykjavik University**.
+All conference programs (registration, main conference sessions, workshops, poster/demo sessions and the NEALT business meeting) will take place in **Reykjavik University**.
 The university campus area is located in Nauthólsvík, about 3 km from Reykjavik city centre.

 Address: Reykjavik University, Menntavegur 1, Reykjavik 102, Iceland.